sebbu2/LN-backup-sync/README.md

 Setup
 =====

+edit config.php

-edit config.php and add the user/pass of wlnupdates.com and webnovel.com
+add the user/pass of wlnupdates.com and webnovel.com

-edit dropbox.php and modify the local folder of Dropbox, including Apps\Books\\.Moon+\Cache subfolder for position sync from Moon+Reader
+modify the local folder of Dropbox, including Apps\\Books\\.Moon+\\Cache subfolder for position sync from Moon+Reader

 Description
 ===========